bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Token_Issuing.rst

  public boolean checkTransactionStatus(String txHash) {
     Boolean transactionStatus = false;
-    // Call the interface for sending transactions String txHash = submitTransaction();

  // Wait for 10 seconds for the execution of the transaction try {
     Thread.sleep(10000);